-candidates nominated to become a member of the Board of Directors of the Company for 2014, as well as the qualification of Director Franciso H. Villaruz, who replaced Director Angelina S. Gutierrez,, in accordance with the qualifications and disqualifications as provided in the By-laws, CG Manual and relevant laws and government issuances. compliance matters were required to be addressed by the committee, Remuneration No meeting was held in 2014.
+arising therefrom.
+Nomination Pre-screened and short listed all candidates nominated to become a member of the Board of Directors of the Company for 2015, in accordance with the qualifications and disqualifications as provided in the By-laws, CG Manual and relevant laws and government issuances.
+No material issues, such as issues on compliance matters were required to be addressed by the committee, Remuneration No meeting was held in 2015.
 No material issues, such as issues on compliance matters were required to be addressed by the committee.
 Others (specify)